Important: This article discusses a wrong design for DLL's API. If you want to develop a proper API - refer to this article.

 If you want to raise exception in DLL and catch it by the caller - then do not use DLLs.
 Use packages instead.
 Using packages will guarantee compatible compiler for host and DLL (package).
 It's also generally less problematic with all cross-modules communications.

+If you do not want to use packages, and prefer to use DLLs - you will need some adjustments.
 Since you are going to share objects (e.g. exceptions) between modules - we would strongly recommend to use shared memory manager.
 You can use either EurekaLog or Delphi.
-This may work without sharing memory manager.
+Your application may work without sharing memory manager, but there is no guarantee.

 Such usage case means using a single instance of exception tracer in application.
 Host .exe must have exception tracer with enabled support for all necessary debug information formats.
 DLLs must have debug information source, but no exception tracer.